 Edwards is a very small town located in the state of Missouri.
 With a population of 1,734 people and just one neighborhood, Edwards is the 304th largest community in Missouri.

-Edwards is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Edwards is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Edwards is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Edwards who work in office and administrative support (17.18%), food service (17.18%), and sales jobs (14.72%).

 Another notable thing is that Edwards is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.